JTL-lab/card-phylo/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.11.2-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Build Status](https://travis-ci.org/fmaguire/card-phylo.svg?branch=master)](https://travis-ci.org/fmaguire/card-phylo)

-This is a workflow to generate reference phylogenies for all AMR sequences in CARD canonical and prevalence.
+This is a simplified version of the workflow to generate reference phylogenies for all AMR sequences in CARD canonical

 Note the LICENSE file only refers to the workflow in this repository for licensing related to using CARD please visit the [website](https://card.mcmaster.ca/about).